openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 If the Issuer supports Credential Configurations that require key binding, as indicated by the presence of `cryptographic_binding_methods_supported`, the `nonce_endpoint` MUST be present in the Credential Issuer Metadata.

-## Credential Offer
+## Credential Offer {#credential-offer}

 * The Grant Type `authorization_code` MUST be supported as defined in Section 4.1.1 in [@!OIDF.OID4VCI]
 * For Grant Type `authorization_code`, the Issuer MUST include a scope value in order to allow the Wallet to identify the desired Credential Type.
 The Wallet MUST use that value in the `scope` Authorization parameter.
-* As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
-Implementations MAY support other ways to invoke the Wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
+* As a way to invoke the Wallet the custom URL scheme `haip-vci://` MAY be supported.
+Implementations MAY support other ways to invoke Wallets as agreed upon by trust frameworks/ecosystems/jurisdictions, including but not limited to using other custom URL schemes or claimed "https" scheme URIs.

 Note: The Authorization Code flow does not require a Credential Offer from the Issuer to the Wallet.
 However, it is included in the feature set to allow for Issuer initiated Credential issuance.